We are

 One firm.

-The world's plastics machinery industry is concentrated in two Chinese river deltas — the Pearl River around Shenzhen, Dongguan, and Zhongshan; and the Yangtze River around Shanghai, Suzhou, and Ningbo.
+The world's plastics machinery industry is concentrated in two Chinese river deltas — the Pearl River around Guangdong's manufacturing centers; and the Yangtze River around the Jiangsu–Zhejiang–Shanghai industrial corridor.
 Polynexus operates inside both.

 Pearl River Delta